 Those giant boulders — so massive and so nearly perfectly round — are unlike anything in Tinos, a quiet Grecian island that already feels steeped in so much mystery.
 No one knows how they got there.

-Or maybe into another dimension completely.
+Or maybe into another dimension entirely.